thbob2/breath-gallery/README.md

-# Art Gallery Generator

-Responsive web Site for art, painting, and sulpture. displaying random pictures from <a href="https://unsplash.com/">Unsplash</a> Api
+Responsive web Site for clouds sky and landscapes. displaying random pictures from <a href="https://unsplash.com/">Unsplash</a> Api

-<a href="http://thbob2.github.io/art-gallery-generator">👉 magic</a>
+<a href="http://thbob2.github.io/brath-gallery">just breath 🍃</a>